sosadtsia/awake/DEVELOPMENT.md

 1. Checks if Task is installed
 2. Checks if golangci-lint is installed
+3. Runs `task lint` to check code quality
-3. Uses `task precommit` to run the linter and tests
+4. Runs `task test` to verify tests pass

 If any of these checks fail, the commit will be aborted.